JimKlein325/AngularProj/README.md

 ## Description

-Gitview is a sample application for demonstrating basic proficiency in Javascript, JQuery, and related build tools used to create simple web apps.
+Food Tracker App is a sample application for demonstrating basic proficiency in Javascript, JQuery, and related build tools used to create simple web apps.

 A user can enter a github user name and view the user's public repositories and their descriptions.

 ## Setup/Installation Requirements
 * Install this project by cloning this repository: https://github.com/JimKlein325/gitview.git
-* Run $ npm install and all packages saved to the manifest file package.json.
+* Run $ npm to install all packages saved to the manifest file package.json.
-* Run $ bower install and all packages saved to the manifest file bower.json.
+* Run $ bower to install all packages saved to the manifest file bower.json.
-* In your project directory run:  $ bower init
+* In your project directory run:  $ bower install bootstrap --save* In your project directory run:  $ bower init
+* In your project directory run:  $ gulp bower
 * Install globals as needed (gulp, bower, sass, typescript, typescript packages.)
   - npm install gulp -g
   - npm install bower -g